-Matter is all around us—and kids can explore it with simple, hands-on science experiments.
-From melting ice and freezing water to fizzing chemical reactions and gas-filled balloons, these states of matter activities help kids understand solids, liquids, and gases in a meaningful way.
+Matter is all around us—and kids can explore it through simple, hands-on science experiments.
+From melting ice and freezing water to fizzing reactions and gas-filled balloons, these states of matter activities help children understand solids, liquids, and gases in a meaningful way.

 What Is Matter?